- What Function Does the Pancreas Serve?

 In the case of acute pancreatitis, removal will almost never be required.
 Some dogs with chronic pancreatitis, however, may require partial removal.
 This is a fairly common surgery that licensed veterinarians perform on their patients all the time.

 Total removal of the pancreas will not happen.
-Partial removal of the pancreas is sometimes done if the chronic pancreatitis is severe enough that the vet feels it would be their best chance.
+Partial removal of the pancreas is sometimes done if the chronic pancreatitis is severe in critically ill patients that the vet feels it would be their best chance.
 The good news is that most canines with acute pancreatitis will simply need their pancreatitis treated and don't require surgery.

 With the right treatment, your dog will begin to improve, showing fewer and fewer clinical signs of pancreatitis.
 Working with your trusted vet and following their guidelines and instructions will make a huge difference in how well your furry friend does.